Legerwood, Tasmania: North East Rail Trail

 A 100 km mountain biking path along the former North East Rail corridor was announced in 2016.
 The former rail corridor commenced at Launceston and travelled through the townships of Lilydale, Wyena, Tonganah and Legerwood before ending at Derby.
 In 2022, a decision on the fate of the former rail corridor remained undecided by the Infrastructure Minister.

 Blockchain Mining

 In 2022, the former 1950s butter factory at Legerwood was purchased for $1.6 million by Sydney-based Alibaba Agriculture and the data processing start-up Grasschain, who re-configured the site for blockchain mining.
 The location was chosen as a means to generate "green" cryptocurrency following Tasmania's achievement in becoming 100 per cent self-sufficient in renewable energy in 2020.

 Geography

 The Ringarooma River forms the north-eastern boundary.

 Road infrastructure

-The Tasman Highway (A3) enters from the west and passes through to the north-east.
 Route C423 (Carisbrook Lane / Main Street / Ringarooma Road) starts at an intersection with A3 and runs south to the town and then south-east before exiting.
 Route C424 (Legerwood Lane) starts at an intersection with A3 on the north-east boundary and runs south, intersecting with C423 on the south-east boundary.